 - Increase the number of cyclists on our roads.

 CAN was formed in 1997 as New Zealand's national network of cycling advocate groups.
 It is the national voice for everyday people on bicycles - recreational, commuter and touring.
-In 2015 we changed our name from Cycling Advocates' Network to Cycling Action Network.
+In 2015 we changed our name from Cycling Advocates' Network to Cycling Action Network and in 2016 we restructured from a national committee to a board with elected and regional members, and an executive team.

 CAN's achievements are here.

-CAN is administered by a voluntary Committee.
+CAN is governed by a Board and managed by an Executive Team.
 It has employees based in Auckland and Wellington.
+Board members for 2017-18 are:

-CAN has affiliated groups and individual members throughout the country and links with overseas cycling organisations.
+CAN has affiliated groups and individual members throughout the country and is a member of the World Cycling Alliance.
 National, regional and local government authorities, transportation consultancies, and cycle industry businesses are supporting organisations.
 A diagram showing the relationships between the components of CAN and its stakeholders is here.
 CAN currently has more than 5,000 supporters.
 CAN's membership structure is here.

 CAN works closely with the national advocacy organisation for pedestrians, Living Streets Aotearoa, and has strong links with organisations in the health, sport & recreation, transport, tourism and environmental sectors.
 CAN also works with CyclingNZ (largely responsible for competitive and recreational cycling).